Our Process

 6. Analyzing the Influence of the Beat Generation on Contemporary Countercultural Literature.

-7. The Use of Satire in Modern Political and Social Commentary Novels, with a focus on works like George Orwell’s “1984” and Aldous Huxley’s “Brave New World.”
+7. The Use of Satire in Modern Political and Social Commentary Novels focuses on works like George Orwell’s “1984” and Aldous Huxley’s “Brave New World.”

-8. The Transformation of the Graphic Novel as a Literary Form, with a focus on Art Spiegelman’s “Maus” and Alan Moore’s “Watchmen.”
+8. The Transformation of the Graphic Novel as a Literary Form focuses on Art Spiegelman’s “Maus” and Alan Moore’s “Watchmen.”

 9. The Evolution of the Coming-of-Age Novel in American Literature, from J.D.
 Salinger’s “The Catcher in the Rye” to recent young adult fiction.